WoW director admits game’s story has been a “weakness” but open to changing direction - Dexerto

-It’s a lot to digest for new players, a fact Hazzikostas also acknowledged in his interview.
+It’s a lot to digest for new players, a fact Hazzikostas also acknowledged in a recent interview.

 But with so much story to deliver, the game’s director expressed some doubt about the best method to do so; “I don’t know that gameplay is always the best vehicle…”